himanshu010/recommendation-model/README.md

 A model which recommends products matching the available products in the cart, according to the items placed previously in it.

-While building this model I am facing problems to find a appropriate dataset.
+While building this model I was facing problems to find a appropriate dataset.
 And then I came up to a conclusion to create own dataset to solve this problem.

 ```
 How the Dataset is arranged: